Course Outline

 Specific requirements

-UniSC Student Uniform, Personal Protective Equipment (PPE), and associated costs of travel/accommodation for placements.
+UniSC Student Uniform, Personal Protective Equipment (PPE), and associated costs of travel/accommodation to interstate P&O facilities for up to 14 weeks.

 How are risks managed in this course?